 - Increased appetite and weight gain

-Additionally, individuals that take antidepressants are at an increased risk of suicide.
+Additionally, individuals who take antidepressants are at an increased risk of suicide.
 It is unclear if this is causative or an associated factor, but is an important consideration in the pharmacological choice for pain management.

-Antidepressants in Use for Pain Relief
+Antidepressants for Postsurgical Pain Relief?

-Tricyclic antidepressants (TCAs) such as amitriptyline, clomipramine, desipramine, doxepin, imipramine, and nortriptyline are the most common antidepressants used in the treatment of pain.
+Tricyclic antidepressants (TCAs) such as amitriptyline, clomipramine, desipramine, doxepin, imipramine, and nortriptyline, are the most common antidepressants used in the treatment of pain.